2995 N. Five Mile Rd., Boise

 The Master Plan is a concept drawing illustrating recreation facilities and landscape features planned for a park site.
 It does not necessarily represent what amenities are currently in a park.

-Currently closed.
+Now open!
 Water feature with three ground sprays, a dumping bucket and a 36-inch orb.

 About Dr. Trudy Comba

 Dr. Trudy Comba is a prominent educator, entrepreneur and philanthropist.
 A retired, long-time Idaho resident who spent 42 years in education, Dr. Comba is passionate about helping children achieve their dreams.

 Achieving her own dream wasn’t easy.
 Dr. Comba left school to work in tobacco and strawberry fields to help support her family.
 This wasn’t a disappointment: Dr. Comba will readily admit school felt more like a prison sentence.
 As a teen, Dr. Comba entered a convent where she attended two years of college, became a school teacher, and learned that education could be actually be fun.

 Dr. Comba earned a bachelor's degree at Duquesne University, a master’s degree from the University of Arizona and a Ph.D in special education at the University of Oregon.
 Dr. Comba spent 10 years teaching at Boise State University, where she established the early childhood education program and wrote the Kindergarten curriculum guide for the state of Idaho.